Visiting Information

 Special Accommodations

-Accommodations for visitors who are unable to successfully walk through and clear the metal detector due to a medical appliance/assistive device should be requested using a DOC-2424 Visitor Requesting Accommodations form.
-This form is available for download in English and Spanish and can also be requested by checking a box on the DOC-21AA (visiting application).
-The visitor's physician must complete, sign, and return the form via fax or mail to the institution security director or center superintendent for approval prior to the visitor being allowed entrance.
+Accommodations for visitors who are unable to successfully walk through and clear the metal detector due to a medical appliance/assistive device should complete a DOC-2424 Visitor Requesting Accommodations form.
+This form is available for download in Word (.doc) format English and Word (.doc) format Spanish and can also be requested by checking a box on the DOC-21AA (visiting application).

 Visiting Areas